 There are so many tour agencies that the general prices for tours are very moderate.
 You will already find island hopping Thailand trips for $15 including a lunch.
 Apart from the boat trips I would recommend you to do it all yourself.
 Going around in Thailand is very easy.
 Tours can be booked everywhere, just try to see a couple different agencies and compare prices.
 Again: a trip to Thailand cost you just as much as you want to spend!

 When in Bangkok use metered taxis only or even better hop on the back of a motorbike.
 They will drop you everywhere within 30 minutes and ask maximum $4.
-On islands try to rent your own motorbike for about $4 a day, read more about it in motorbike for rent Koh Tao to not get scammed.
+On islands try to rent your own motorbike for about $4 a day, read more about it in my Koh Tao motorbike rental article to not get scammed.
 Everywhere you can try to use Uber for local transport as taxi drivers are just like anywhere else in the world mostly the ones who try to rip you off!
 For long distance transportation first search for cheap domestic flights.
 If you are lucky you will find them for as less as $25.
 Taking an overnight bus from Bangkok to Chiang Mai is only 600 Baht, a bus/boat combi ticket to the islands in the South is around 1000 Baht.
 Boat tickets from one island to another are about $8 - $15.
 Want to get on the road yourself then please stay safe.
 Read here all my driving in Thailand tips.

 If you want to bring home souvenirs for friends and family you will find plenty cheap stuff.
 I never waste my money on these things to be honest so I can’t really tell you that much about it.
 Prices in Thailand are way lower, but the quality often is not what you expect.
 At least try to haggle about the price it is part of the culture, locals wont be offended if you do.